Local Groups (Once Again) Stand Up to Mining Threats

 By Allison Werner

 Crandon, Penokee Hills, Back Forty and now the Lynne Deposit in Oneida County.
 These are some of the mining proposals River Alliance has worked with local advocates and partners to stop over our 25-year history.
-It feels a little like the Groundhog Day movie, we keep repeating the same type of proposals from legislators and mining companies.
+It feels a little like the Groundhog Day movie, legislators and mining companies continue to repeat the same types of proposals.
 The data on the risks of mining to our waters and the resources they support has also not changed.
-This type of mining poses too many risks to our drinking water and our waterways.
+Sulfide mining poses too many risks to our drinking water and our waterways.
 Now that the legislature has weakened Wisconsin’s metallic mining laws (Act 134), some communities with known mineral deposits have updated their local ordinances to do their best to protect themselves from metallic mine proposals.
 However, one county has gone backwards.